IsaacSherman/LegendsViewer/README.md

 # Legends Viewer

 Recreates Legends Mode from exported data.
 Browser like navigation, including tabs, allows to easily view other people/places/entities by just clicking names in the event logs or search lists, CTRL+Click opens a new tab.
+This also adds a mode to export world maps into alternate tilesets.

 ## Getting the data from Dwarf Fortress:
 > :high_brightness: If you are already playing a fort or adventure on the save you want to use, you need to: